 While the benefits of Java in the development of major custom applications are universally known, the advantages of using the technology to develop smaller-scaled apps have largely been overlooked.

-Startups and middle-sized businesses tend to opt for other technologies even though Java can provide similar capabilities in parallel with what can be better quality and better security.
+Startups and middle-sized businesses tend to opt for some other technologies, even though Java can provide similar capabilities in parallel with what can often be better quality and better security.